funkwerk/libidle/README.md

 - While requesting an external resource from a mock service, set the requesting thread to forced busy to indicate you are expecting a response before the test may proceed.

+At any given time, the *outermost* pair of forced-idle/forced-busy calls will be in effect!
+This is because the outmost code is usually the code that knows its intentions the best.

+Keep in mind that **any enable call must be paired with a matching disable call, in stack order**.

 ## Details
 ### Implementing Condition Variables with Semaphores